Ledibra/LCG-CW1-Project-/README.md

 n = 10000
 all_numbers = np.zeros(n) # this variable holds all the random numbers that has been generated

-seed = time1 #Here we use the time fri=om the computer.
+seed = time1 #Here we use the time from the computer.
              #If we want to set the program to ask a seed from the user we use
              #'int(input("insert a seed number: "))'